Farmbody Skin Care A Tattoo Art Aftercare Startup

 Tattoo art grows in popularity as do related startup businesses

-As retail strip malls lose tenants owing to the surge of online shopping and the growth of powerhouses like Amazon, boutique tattoo parlors have stepped in filling these retail storefronts all across the nation, as they meet customer demand in the growing industry.,
+Retail strip malls are losing tenants because of Amazon, and boutique tattoo parlors have stepped in filling retail storefronts all across the nation to meet customer demand in the growing industry.,

 - In 2016, there were about 38,879 tattoo businesses registered in the U.S., where the market grew 13 percent between 2011 and 2016.